 Jen Powell is an independent consultant providing quality improvement technical support to health care systems and regional infrastructures over the last 8 years.
 She has contributed to the design and execution of six large scale learning collaboratives in chronic disease management, geriatric services, patient centered medical home and access and efficiency in outpatient settings.
 She also serves as a QI Coach for the American Academy of Pediatrics Chapter Quality Network.

 Dr. Scoville has served as policy analyst for RAND Health.
 He founded Canopy Systems, Inc., a successful care management Internet-based software product, and served as its Chief Technology Officer.
 Dr. Scoville holds degrees from Dartmouth College, the University of South Carolina, and a PhD in Psychology from the University of North Carolina at Chapel Hill.
-He has worked as part of the IPIP team for over 5 years.

 Dr. Scoville's current role with the AF4Q/IPIP project involves direct support to AF4Q alliances in their strategic planning efforts.
 He also serves a lead role in the planning and implementation of the Alliance-Quality as a Business Strategy (aQBS) program.